 Dandruff is the shedding of dead skin cells from the scalp.
 Dandruff is a common scalp disorder affecting almost half of the population and often causes itching.
 The severity of dandruff may fluctuate with a season, as it often worsens in winter.
-Dandruff is rare before puberty, peaks in the teens and early twenties, and declines with age thereafter.
+Dandruff is rare before puberty, peaks during the teenage and early twenties and declines with age thereafter.

 In a normal scalp, the process of sloughing off old skin cells and making new cells is a very orderly process.
 In the dandruff scalp, dead skin cells shed at an excessive rate.
 These cells are shed in clumps, which are big enough to be seen with the naked eye and cause the embarrassing flakes.
 Dandruff is not only very bothersome, it is also considered as a sign of poor hygiene.